Veterans Affairs Topic Presentations and Information

 The Marine Corps League may certify the following individuals for accreditation:

-• Employees of state or county VA departments must be provide an endorsement letter signed by their Department Supervisor.
+- Employees of State or County Veteran Affairs departments who are presently accredited as VSOs must provide an endorsement letter signed by their Department Supervisor.

-• Marine Corps League Detachment members must provide an endorsement letter signed by their Detachment Commandant who can attest to the individual’s qualifications and character.
+- Marine Corps League members must provide an endorsement letter signed by their Detachment Commandant who can attest to the individual’s qualifications and character.

-Copies of recent (i.e., within the past two years) training certificates must accompany each application and include a detailed summary of experience.
-Applications must be submitted to the Marine Corps League National Director of Veterans Service.
+- Copies of Training Certificates recently received, within the past two years, must accompany each application and include a detailed summary of experience.

-Accreditation may be canceled at any time by the VA Office of General Counsel or National Director of Veterans Service.
+Accreditation may be canceled at any time by the VA Office of General Counsel or National Director of Veteran Services.

 CAMP LEJEUNE AND PACT ACT RESOURCES